okffi/maas-server/README.md

    for a significant amount of time (15+ minutes), go back to 1.
 8. If user requests a new plan on the way, go back to 2.

-Another common type of workflow is to diplay speed situation using geoJSON coordinates of a user's viewport as a `boundaries` parameter.
+Another common type of workflow is to diplay speed situation using coordinates of a user's viewport as a `boundaries` parameter.

 ### Plans

 Plans are produced by [Open Trip Planner](http://www.opentripplanner.org/) based on [Open Street Map](http://www.openstreetmap.org/) and are used to spatially describe a travel intention of a user.

-The `geometry` field is expected to be a LineString.

 Plans are used to map traces onto existing map objects (streets etc.) to correct potentially inaccurate GSM data.